imStav/portfolio-template/README.md

 A free section to let you describe yourself.
 Contains 2 sub-sections **Work experiences** and **Education & Certifications**.

+> Of course you can add more links on the navbar, even drop-down menus

-Find more information on how to configure / customize the navbar here: [VitePress naviagation links](https://vitepress.vuejs.org/guide/theme-nav#navigation-links).
+📚 Find more information on how to configure / customize the navbar here: [VitePress navigation links documentation](https://vitepress.vuejs.org/guide/theme-nav#navigation-links).

 At the right of those links, there is a **toggle button** for `dark / light mode`.

 You can also expose / modify your socials links in the `navbar`.
 To customize this part, just go to `/docs/.vitepress/config.js` at `socialLinks` wich is an array of objects: